 Kommunalbanken AS's (KBN) Aaa senior unsecured debt rating reflects (1) KBN's a1 baseline credit assessment (BCA); (2) our Advanced Loss Given Failure (LGF) analysis that results in a two-notch rating uplift from the a1 BCA given its significant volume of senior unsecured debt; and (3) our view of a very high likelihood of support for KBN from the Government of Norway (Aaa stable) owing to the entity's full public ownership and its role as the principal financier of the Norwegian regional local government (RLG) sector, resulting in a further two notches of rating uplift.
-KBN's short-term senior unsecured rating is Prime-1, its Counterparty Risk Ratings (CRR) are Aaa/Prime-1 and its Counterparty Risk (CR) Assessments are Aaa(cr)/Prime-1(cr).
+KBN's short-term senior unsecured rating is Prime-1.